-Having discussed on the passport application at banks process so far, you should have gotten ample information on to how go about applying or renewing your passport as the case may be.
-However, in case you encounter some challenges while you are going through the process, you can always reach out to any of the Department of Home Affairs offices that are closest to you or any of the banks where the services are rendered.
+Having discussed the passport application at banks process so far, you should have gotten ample information on how to go about applying or renewing your passport as the case may be.
+However, in case you encounter some challenges, while you are going through the process, you can always reach out to any of the Department of Home Affairs offices that are closest to you or any of the banks where the services are rendered.

 DISCLAIMER: This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - 10 tips on passport renewal in South Africa 2020